kumu/docs/getting-started/introduction.md

   </tbody>
 </table>

+### Map Navigation
-**Map Navigation.** You'll find a number of other controls in the upper right corner of your map that allow you to zoom in and out, zoom fit, share your map (including present mode, screenshots, embeds, and exporting), access help, and change default map settings.
+You'll find a number of other controls in the upper right corner of your map that allow you to zoom in and out, zoom fit, share your map (including present mode, screenshots, embeds, and exporting), access help, and change default map settings.

 <!--
 ### Main menu (<i class="fa fa-th"></i>)